Monday , December 23 2024

 change in the everyday lives of millions of people by promoting breakthrough

-scientific research and technological innovations”, the VinFuture Foundation
+scientific research and technological innovations”

 and the VinFuture Prize have drawn great enthusiasm from the global scientific